Manage Your Own Money

 3. Is Buying or Selling pressure ending?

-4. Is their a change in $NYSI from red to black or black to red?
+4. Is their a change in $NYSI?

 5. Is price at or near Support or Resistance?